 My bilingual baby

-Join Claudia Kunkel and Francesca La Morgia for an interactive workshop designed for parents and for those who care for bilingual children betwen the ages of 0 and 3.
+Join Claudia Kunkel and Francesca La Morgia for an interactive workshop designed for parents and for those who care for bilingual children between the ages of 0 and 3.

 – Parents’ expectations in bilingual language development